NETWAYS/ansible-role-ca/README.md

 * `ca_ls7_workaround`: Enable pinning key parameters for a Logstash compatible key.
 These settings make sure the key works with a certain combination of OpenSSL and Logstash.
 Symptom: Logstash logs that a valid PKCS8 key is invalid.
 * `ca_ls7_workaround_cipher`: The cipher to use for the workaround (default: `PBE-SHA1-RC4-128`)

+## Notification handlers

+It's possible to register handlers to run actions on certificate change.
+For example, to reload service and use the updated certificate.

+The following handler names are available for registration:

+* `ansible-role-ca : on certificate change`: runs on client certificate change
+* `ansible-role-ca : on server certificate change`: runs on server certificate change
+* `ansible-role-ca : on etcd certificate change`: runs on etcd certificate change
+* `ansible-role-ca : on etcd server certificate change`: runs on etcd server certificate change

 ## Example Playbook ##

     - hosts: all
       roles:
         - ca
+      handlers:
+        - name: "ansible-role-ca : on certificate change" ansible.builtin.systemd_service:
+            name: my_tls_service
+            state: reloaded

 ## Contributing ##